saminyasar004/todo-backend/README.md

     1. If the user's accountStatus is pending then user couldn't create any todo untill the admin active this account. only can login.
     1. If the user's accountStatus is rejected then user couldn't login.
 He must have to contact with the admin through email to activate his account.

+-   ### Token

+    1. Whenever a user/admin login he gets a JWT token and then the token will be saved in the token database.
+An user/admin can have only one valid token at a time.